 Advantages of Value Added Statements

 - It helps a company to apportion the value to various stakeholders.
 The company can use this to analyze the proportion of value-added to which stakeholder.

 - Helpful in making a direct comparison with your competitors.

 - Useful for internal comparison purposes and to devise employee incentive schemes.

 Difference between Value Added and Profit

-Profit subtracts all the cost incurred in the process of generating revenues.
-The value added, on the other hand only subtracts the cost of bought-in goods and services.
-Profits are meant for shareholders whereas value added is meant for stakeholders who include shareholders also.
-Therefore, value added is a wider term.
+Profit subtracts all the costs incurred in the process of generating revenues.
+On the other hand, the value-added only subtracts the cost of bought-in goods and services.
+Profits are for shareholders, whereas value-added is for stakeholders who include shareholders also.
+Therefore, value-added is a wider term.